7 Version control with Git and GitHub

 Git only tracks changes to files within a specific folder (and its sub-folders).
 In Git terminology, this folder is called a repository (or a repo for short).
 The best way to use a repository is to store all files related to a specific project, like a research project or administration files for your lab or group, in the repository (the “folder”).
 This way, you can track all changes made to all files in the project.
 It keeps things more organised and self-contained, since everything related to a project is in one place.

-, or code.
+Any type of file can be stored in a repository, including both text and other non-text based files like Word or images.
+However, Git can only show specific changes made to a file if it is text-based, like a .txt, .csv, or code.
 Since these text-based files are literally only text characters, it is easier for the computer to show the exact changes to the exact lines of text.
-Unlike files like images, or Word documents (that actually aren’t just text), where there are no “lines” to track changes on.
+Unlike files like images or Word documents (that actually aren’t just text), where there are no “lines” to track changes on.

 To understand how powerful formal version control like Git is, consider these questions: